ucu-computer-science/Hardware-Simulator-and-Assembler/README.md

 ---

+## General project layout

+~~You should not, under any circumstances try to understand what's going on there~~
+* `./docs` contains the specs and docs we started this project with, and a 'help' document representing the current state of things with, supposedly, human-readable documentation
+* `./modules` contains the general 'backend' modules of the project, an assembler and a hardware simulator
+* `./website` contains the general 'frontend' modules of the project, the things running the simulator web page and help pages

+---
 ## Prerequisites:

-Admittedly, there are a lot of those, but we plan to rewrite the front-end without using Dash.
+Admittedly, there are a lot of those, but we plan _(do we really?)_ to rewrite the front-end without using Dash.

 ```bash
 pip install -r requirements.txt